-This entry is tied to 2- Pets, as it’s known humans are social animals and need interaction.
-But pets can’t hold actual conversations, and family doesn’t have the level of intimate communication you might have with a friend.
+Like we mentioned before, humans are social animals and need interaction.
+However, pets can’t hold actual conversations, and family doesn’t have the level of intimate communication with you that you might need.

-Thus, a true, honest friend is worth a lot.
-Many people say they have dozens of friends, perhaps more.
-These people are wrong in the sense that these number of friends are usually far less close than they believe.
+Therefore, a true, honest friend is worth a lot.
+Many people say they have dozens of friends, but often these are usually far less close with them than they believe.
 They certainly may be close acquaintances that talk to each other, tell each other some secrets and share good memories, but it is the amount of time and effort invested in a person which gives it the name of friend.
-The level of friendship is proportional to the time invested.
+The depth of the friendship is proportional to the time invested.

-Therefore, one should aim to have a few good, but close friends.
+Aim to have few, but close friends.
 Most people would be lucky to have perhaps two or three of such a magnitude in their lifetime; most can claim to have either one or none.

-Then you have those people who call you friend but try to use you.
-These people have selfish motives to be close to you, and should be cut from your life due to their toxic nature.
+Sometimes, a person will call you a friend but try to use you.
+These people have selfish motives to be close to you, and should be cut from your life as soon as possible.

 But what if you have no friends?
 Well, then you probably feel lonely.
 Having someone to vent your innermost conflicts, share close experiences with, and be able to rely on is core to being human being – yet not all of us have that luxury.